Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 This approach is done with five-water molecules with two hydrogens and two L1, L2 hydrogens of dummy sites.
 The fifth site of an oxygen site is used with Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

-The ice state of freezing due to microwaves, our theory discovery in J.Chem.Phys.
+The ice state of freezing due to microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
-2), remains the same, due to the structure of six-membered ice !
+2), remains basically the same results due to the structure of six-membered ice !

 ### Procedure of Water Molecules by 5-Points Method ###